Bismuth–indium: Indium

 Indium is a metal softer than lead (hardness of 0.9 HB), permitting it to be scratched by a nail.
 It is also malleable, ductile and has a thermal conductivity value of 0.78 W/m°C (85 °C).
 It also has the capacity of wetting glass, quartz and other ceramic materials.
 It maintains the plasticity and ductility when exposed to cryogenic environments and has a big gap between the melting point and the boiling point (156.6 °C and 2080 °C respectively).
 Under compression, it has high plasticity that allows almost unlimited deformation (2.14 MPa of compression resistance) and under tensile it has low elongation (4 MPa of tensile resistance).
 Indium is used in dental alloys, semiconductor components, nuclear reactor panels, sodium lamps, strengthening factor in lead-based welds and low melting temperature welds.
-The metal has a body centered tetragonal structure, atomic radius of 1.63 Å, electronegativity of 1.81 and valence of +3 or +5, being the trivalent the more common.
+The metal has a body centered tetragonal structure, atomic radius of 1.63 Å, electronegativity of 1.81 and valence of +3 or +1, the trivalent state being the more common.